Biology, Master of Science

 5

-Students are highly encouraged to take Introduction to Graduate Study during their first 9 credit hours of graduate work.
+Students are highly encouraged to take Scientific Literacy and Communication (BIOL 848) during their first 9 credit hours of graduate work.